 Incorrectly Connecting the Cables

-Lastly, incorrectly connecting the jumper cables can lead to various problems, including damage to the vehicles’ electrical systems and even injury.
+Lastly, incorrectly connecting the can lead to various problems, including damage to the vehicles’ electrical systems and even injury.
 Always follow the proper procedure for connecting the cables, starting with connecting the red cable to the positive terminal of the dead battery and the other end to the positive terminal of the booster battery.
 Repeat the process with the black cable, connecting it to the negative terminal of the booster battery and a grounded metal surface on the dead vehicle.

 - Follow the correct procedure for connecting to prevent damage and injury.